mbrezu/bugs.txt/readme.md

 Export the bugs.txt repository into your sources (or clone it and delete the `.git` directory).

+You need a valid email configured in your git configuration (i.e. you have run something like `git config --global user.email "your_email@example.com"`).

 ## Configuration

 There is a `config.json` file that you can use to customize bugs.txt.